 Check out our pick of the best chartplotters on the market

-Whether you’re looking for an all-out intergrated ‘glass bridge’ system or a robust handheld device, we’ve chosen a range of our favourite GPS chartplotters to make sure you find exactly what you’re looking for.
+Whether you’re looking for an all-out intergrated ‘glass bridge’ system or a robust handheld device, we’ve picked out some of the best chartplotters to make sure you find exactly what you’re looking for.

 If you’re looking for a budget solution to your plotting problems, you can turn an old laptop into a passage planner and chartplotter for less than £100.
 You get a lot more for your money with a PC set-up, including extra features and cheaper upgrades.

 Garmin GPS users can now use their home PCs for passage planning, thanks to its new HomePort application.
 The updated software allows users of Garmin’s Bluechart, G2 and G2 Vision cartography on SD or Micro SD format to display charts on their home PC, and use them for passage planning, marking waypoints and managing routes.
 The software can be downloaded from Garmin’s website or bought in Garmin outlets on a 2GB SD card.
 For plotters like the 400 and 500 series where the cartography is built in, you can use a blank SD card to transfer charts back and forth.

 The Admiralty RYA plotter is the one of the easiest programs to use but that’s mainly down to its minimal functionality.
 Installation and configuration is a very simple process and as the copy protection is embedded in the CD, no unlocking codes are required.
 Five folios of raster charts covering the British Isles are loaded individually from the CD, which is a straightforward but fairly boring process and there are no foreign charts available yet.
 The tidal data expires at the end of each year but the charts do not, but you can add your own chart corrections as on-screen notes.